hyeonah243/tictactoe/README.md

 # tictactoe
-basic 2 player tic tac toe game
+Basic 2 player tic tac toe game

+Possible additions to the file:
+- An option to play with the computer
+- Check for invalid inputs